- Search The Registry

-She graduated in 1901 from Washington's M Street School (later Dunbar High School), entered Emerson College in the fall of that same year, completed a three-year program in 1904.
-In 1905, Mary began her career as a teacher of English, with major concentration in speech, diction, and dramatics at Armstrong Manual High School and Dunbar High.
+She graduated in 1901 from Washington's M Street School (later Dunbar High School), entered Emerson College in the fall of that same year, and completed a three-year program in 1904.
+In 1905, Mary began her career as a teacher of English, with a major concentration in speech, diction, and dramatics at Armstrong Manual High School and Dunbar High.
 In 1929, she returned for postgraduate work in 1929.
 She received a B.L.I. (bachelor of literary interpretation) degree in 1930.
-During her junior year, Mary wrote Unto the Third and Fourth Generations: A One Act Play of Negro Life.
-The play was published in the college yearbook of 1930 and earned the title of "Best Junior Play of the Year."
+During her junior year, Mary wrote Unto the Third and Fourth Generations: A One-Act Play of Negro Life.
+The play was published in the college yearbook in 1930 and earned the title "Best Junior Play of the Year."

 During her early years of teaching, she wrote The Other Wise Man, a monologue she presented to high school and community audiences every Christmas season.
 Through her Dunbar years, which ended in 1944 when she retired and moved to New York City, Mary taught several students that distinguished themselves as playwrights: Willis Richardson (The Deacon's Awakening), May Miller (Graven Images), and James Butcher (The Seer).
 Among her prestigious colleagues at Dunbar was poet, essayist, and playwright Angelina Weld Grimké (Rachel), with whom she may have had a lesbian love affair.

 Aftermath was published in Liberator, edited by socialist Max Eastman, and performed by the Krigwa Players on May 8, 1928.
-Set in rural South Carolina and written in thick southern dialect, Aftermath is a period piece.
+Set in rural South Carolina and written in the thick southern dialect, Aftermath is a period piece.
 The period was defined by lynching, race wars, and African American soldiers returning home from WW I combat to find that, though they fought for freedom abroad, they were second-class citizens at home.
-In this play, the father of the veteran had been lynched, and the soldier seeks revenge.
-The debate of whether or not the Black man should serve in war consumed the Harlem Renaissance (1920-1930) years that were framed by World War I and World War II.
-Mary P. Burill died in New York on March 13, 1946.
+In this play, the veteran's father had been lynched, and the soldier seeks revenge.
+The debate of whether or not the black man should serve in war consumed the Harlem Renaissance (1920-1930) years between World War I and World War II.
+Mary P. Burrill died in New York on March 13, 1946.